Northern California Pirate Festival

 Costume shops in town sell an inexpensive packaged pirate outfit like the one I bought some time back.
 I saw my outfit walking around on children and dads of all sizes.
 In this first picture you'll see me in the packaged costume.
 (The extras such as hat, belt, pistol and belaying pin are additional purchases.)

 The downside of a mass-produced, lower-cost outfit is synthetic polyester material.
-Not particularly healthy to wear and it certainly doesn't breathe when you're baking under a summer sun.
+Not particularly healthy to wear and it certainly doesn't breathe when you're baking under a Californian summer sun.

 Prepare Ye To Don Pirate's Clothing